1. Home

 • Clean the condenser coils of your refrigerator

-• Only run full dishwasher loads
+• Run full dishwasher loads

 • Use the dishwasher instead of hand-washing